buenos-casa/base/README.txt

 This current repository is a combination of all repos for maximum portability and has scripts that update data in the webapp based on what is in the data and analytics repositories.

 # Installation
-To run the web application follow the instructions in the ReadMe under the webapp directory To re-run or view data cleaning tasks follow the instructions under the data directory Finally to view the analytics methods and run them for yourself, follow instructions in the analytics directory.
+To run the web application follow the instructions in the ReadMe.md under the webapp directory To re-run or view data cleaning tasks follow the instructions in ReadMe.md under the data directory Finally to view the analytics methods and run them for yourself, follow instructions in ReadMe.md in the analytics directory.